-Texas State University will lead a new statewide initiative—the Texas Rural Hospital Officers Academy—designed to strengthen financial and operational leadership and stability of rural hospitals and to protect access to healthcare across Texas.
+Texas State University was selected to represent Texas State University System in a new statewide initiative—the Texas Rural Hospital Officers Academy—that will strengthen financial and operational leadership and stability of rural hospitals and protect access to healthcare across Texas.

 Established by House Bill 18 during the 2025 Texas Legislative Session, the Texas Rural Hospital Officers Academy will deliver more than 100 hours of specialized training each year for leaders of Texas rural hospitals and health systems.
 The academy will address one of the most urgent challenges facing rural communities: the growing risk of hospital closures.